History Ernst Jung

 You can find a summary of the study by Dr Peter Zolling here.

-You can find the press release with measures here.
+You can find the press release with measures and an update here.

 You can find answers to further questions here.